 For lower bills.
 With insulation your heating won't have to work so hard to keep you warm.
 This will mean lower bills, often by many hundreds of pounds.

 Over 16m homes in the UK have installed loft insulation.
 The most common method is to lay rolls of mineral fibre in between the joists in the attic floor.
-The recommended thickness of mineral fibre is 27cm (or nearly 11 inches).
-Installing loft insulation saves up to £180 a year on your energy bills, and even if you are just topping up it can save between £25 -£60 per year.
+The recommended thickness of mineral fibre is 27cm (nearly 11 inches).
+Installing loft insulation saves up to £180 a year on your energy bills, and even if you are just topping up it can save £25-£60 per year.